Rath sits at the stone table in the Druid's Chamber. His shoulders drawn up as I hover over him.

 I snap Shovel back to the abyss.

-Her steadfast resolve cracks slightly, taking a subtle step back, though the air between us remains charged.
+Her steadfast resolve cracks slightly, taking a small step back, though the air between us remains charged.

 "How do you want to settle this?"
 I murmur.

-My footing wavers as I make my way to my greatsword, arming myself dutifully.
+I sway lightly, but then make my way to my greatsword, arming myself dutifully.
+"Lead the way."

 Her lips tighten and her muscles tense, but her eyes do not burn with rage.
 I see a glimmer of excitement.
 She holds herself with the poise of the warrior she is.